 What counts as having visited each station?

-- We do have to arrive or leave on a scheduled train that’s timetabled to stop at each station - fast trains that pass through do not count.
+- At each station we must either arrive or leave on a scheduled train that is timetabled to stop.
+Fast trains that pass through do not count.

-- We don’t have to leave the train at every station, but we will get off at some of the most interesting stations and report back to you.
+- We do not have to leave the train at every station, but we will get off at some of the most interesting stations to capture footage of the surrounding areas.

 More of your questions are answered over on the Kickstarter page in the FAQ section, have a read!

-Our journey began in May 2017 and has been made possible through overwhelming public support.
-We launched a Kickstarter campaign in February and in just ten days reached our initial target of £28,825.
-The campaign closed on 27 March having achieved a staggering £38,654.
-Such a generous total allows us to produce more rich and engaging video content for the public.
+Our journey will begin in April 2019 and has been made possible through overwhelming public support.
+We launched a Kickstarter campaign in February and in under an hour reached our initial target of £14,500.
+We went on to raise £26,350 in total which will allow us to produce more rich and engaging content for everyone to enjoy.
+We would like to say a big thank you to all our supporters.